KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 bonus clips for Noelle N4: [https://youtu.be/uk17iITal8Y](https://youtu.be/uk17iITal8Y) [https://youtu.be/xZRQhEZaO1A](https://youtu.be/xZRQhEZaO1A)

 **Significance:**
 It might help us figure out how to optimize shield breaking as claymore users.
-Also possible connection to stagger values and geo armor breaking \(although not all attacks that break geo armor shatter.
+Also possible connection to stagger values and Geo armor breaking \(although not all attacks that break Geo armor shatter.
 Maybe threshold of 0.5U or smth?\)

 ### Reactions On Frozen Targets With Dual Aura